 If Evita doesn’t excite you, consider the all-time favorite for adults everywhere, Les Misérables.
 More than 70 million people in 40 countries around the world have enjoyed this musical treasure.
 In fact, it’s now in its 30th year and still breaking box-office records everywhere.
 Set in 19th-century France, the show tells a captivating story of broken dreams, unreciprocated love, extraordinary passion, sacrifice, and redemption.
 It’s a timeless tale of the endurance of the human spirit.

 Regardless of what you do in London, it’s a memorable city full of romance and entertainment.
 From great restaurants and clubs to historical places and shopping, you’ll be glad you left the kids at home.
-Bring some nice clothes and drink plenty of strong coffee, because the city rarely sleeps and there’s too much fun to be had.
+You should consider hiring a car from Hire Brid to get around without relying on public transport.
+Then bring some nice clothes and drink plenty of strong coffee, because the city rarely sleeps and there’s too much fun to be had.

 We are happy to present this collaborative post to offer valuable information to our readers.